reberp/Cert_Prep/High-level-tasks.md

 * [ ] web search for exploits or default logins for open ports/services
 * [ ] searchsploit for open ports/services
   * [ ] compiled or pre-made? https://github.com/offensive-security/exploitdb-bin-sploits
+  * [ ] some precompiled sorted by MS-XXX: https://github.com/SecWiki/windows-kernel-exploits
   * [ ] web search for exploits to find scripts

 # Access